 That’s the beauty of homemade products!

-This recipe can be tweaked to your liking, as can many of my other natural beauty recipes.
+This recipe can be tweaked to your liking, as can many of my other natural beauty recipes, like my homemade green tea face scrub.

 Some great substitutions include switching wheat germ oil for Jojoba, Marula, Argan oil or even Fractioned Coconut Oil.